 #13: Tying Profits and Compensation Minimizes Loss

 Not just profits, but when other objectives are met for the company, corporate governance can provide some clarity on how executive compensation should be managed.
 It can offer insight into when senior management executives should be rewarded or replaced.
-It is up to the board to make those decisions, but the independent directors have a clear understanding of expectations, and it’s far easier to make leadership decisions as a result.

 See Related: The Clorox Company ESG Profile (CLX): Is It Sustainable?